Skip to content

 http_requests_total{job="api-server"}

-• If no window is specified, check if there is an interval (interval) parameter; if so, use interval as step.
+• If no window is specified, check if there is an interval (interval) parameter; if so, use interval as the step.

-• If none of the above exist, the engine defaults to using 5 minutes (5m) as step.
+• If none of the above exist, the engine defaults to using 5 minutes (5m) as the step.

 Query Example

-guancedb:guance_concurrent_limiter_current{region="#{region}"} > 0
+dataplatform:system_concurrent_limiter_current{region="#{region}"} > 0

-guancedb:guance_concurrent_limiter_current{region="us-west-1"} > 0
+dataplatform:system_concurrent_limiter_current{region="us-west-1"} > 0

 Statement Format

-Field Description
+Field

-interval Time interval between data points
+interval The time interval between data points

 Feedback